-To divide a retirement account, a 401k and IRA, we do what is called a Quadro, a qualified domestic relations order.
+In order to divide a retirement account, a 401k, and IRA, we do what is called a Quadro, a qualified domestic relations order.
 This is something that is put in place in your divorce decree that gives your pension company direction on how and how much to divide for the pension.
 This is typically not funded until after retirement time.
-So, you must wait until you’re eligible for retirement to be able to get this money.
+So you have to wait until you’re eligible for retirement to be able to get this money.

-However, there are exceptions to this rule.
+There are exceptions to this rule.
 If, for example, one of the spouses is very financially destitute.
-Then the court might order that those funds are distributed early on and not have to wait until later since one of the parties is destitute
+Then the court might order that those funds be distributed early on and not have to wait until later since one of the parties is destitute.

 Nothing is more important than your family.
 LJ Law is a Family Law Firm in Las Vegas, Nevada.
 We offer help in cases such as Divorce, Child Custody and Visitation, Child Support, Pre and Post-Nuptial Agreements, Annulments, Alimony, Adoption, Guardianship, Paternity and much more.